Kristina01111000/4Einstitute/README.md

 - Remove my email form the form
 - Wait for another page for resources page connection join us -> added to his to do list
 - Need articles for resources page
-- Figure out how scorecard navigation on cell phone will work

--error message when he tries to submit the form, figure it out
+i fixed the form, and added his email to the contact, hopefully it works!